Christianity in Japan

-Christianity in Japan is among the nation's minority religions in terms of individuals who state an explicit affiliation or faith.

-According to the Pew Research Center, there are 2.8 million Christians in Japan as of 2020.
-In 2019, Christians in Japan numbered according to the Agency for Cultural Affairs as 1.26 million, down from 1.9 million.
-In the 2022 US State Department report, the number of Christians in Japan was reported as 1.9 million for 2020.

-In the early years of the 21st century, less than 1 percent and 1.5% of the Japanese population claimed Christian belief or affiliation.
+Christianity in Japan is among the nation's largest minority religions in terms of individuals who state an explicit affiliation or faith.
+In 2024, there were 1.87 million Christians according to one study.
+In Japan, the number went down from 1.9 million Christians in 2019.
+In the early years of the 21st century, between less than 1 percent and 1.5% of the population claimed Christian belief or affiliation.
+As of December 31, 2023, according to the Department of Religious Affairs of the Ministry of Culture of Japan, the total Christian denominations in Japan numbered 2,383 parishes (communities), 4,367 clergy, and 300,921 followers (0.73% of the total population of Japan).

-According to the 2024 Religious Yearbook (Shūkyō Nenkan), Christianity in Japan includes 2,383 parishes, 4,367 clergy, and 1,246,742 registered adherents, representing about 0.7% of the 172,232,847 reported religious adherents in the country.
-As individuals may belong to multiple organizations, this last figure includes some double-counting and therefore may exceed the actual population of Japan.

-Although formally banned in 1612 and today critically portrayed as a foreign "religion of colonialism", Christianity has played a role in the shaping of the relationship between religion and the Japanese state for more than four centuries.
+Although formally banned in 1612 and today critically portrayed as a foreign "religion of colonialism", Christianity has played a role in shaping the relationship between religion and the Japanese state for more than four centuries.
 Most large Christian denominations, including Catholicism, Protestantism, Oriental Orthodoxy, and Orthodox Christianity, are represented in Japan today.
 Christian culture has a generally positive image in Japan.
 The majority of Japanese people are, traditionally, of the Shinto or Buddhist faith.
 The majority of Japanese couples, about 60–70%, are wed in "nonreligious" Christian ceremonies.
 This makes Christian weddings the most influential aspect of Christianity in contemporary Japan.

 Etymology

-The Japanese word for Christianity (キリスト教, Kirisuto-kyō) is a compound of kirisuto (キリスト) the Japanese adaptation of the Portuguese word for Christ, Cristo, and the Sino-Japanese word for doctrine (教, kyō), as in Bukkyō (仏教, Japanese for Buddhism).
+The Japanese word for Christianity (キリスト教, Kirisuto-kyō) is a compound of Christ (キリスト, kirisuto), the Japanese adaptation of the Portuguese word for Christ, Cristo, and the Sino-Japanese word for doctrine (敎, kyō), as in Buddhism (仏教, bukkyō).

 History

 Missionaries and early expansion

 The first appearance of Christianity in Japan was the arrival of the Portuguese Catholics in 1549.
 Navarrese missionary Francis Xavier arrived in Japan with three Japanese Catholic converts intending to start a church in Japan.
 The local Japanese people initially assumed that the foreigners were from India and that Christianity was a new Indian faith.
-These mistaken impressions were due to already existing ties between the Portuguese and India; the Indian state of Goa was a central base for Portuguese India at the time, and a significant portion of the crew on board their ships were Indian Christians.
+These mistaken impressions were due to already existing ties between the Portuguese and India.
+The Indian state of Goa was a central base for Portuguese India at the time, and a significant portion of the crew on board their ships were Indian Christians.